trieut415/Eartag-Jetson/README.md

 ---

 #### `src/eartag_jetson/`
 The main Python package for the project.
 All functional modules—such as data collection, detection pipelines, and utilities—are organized under this namespace.
-This makes the project importable as a package and promotes modular design.
+This makes the project importable as a package.

 ---